ndomah1/ndomah1/README.md

 ## 👋 Hi there!
-My career began in data analysis and search quality evaluation, where my passion for precision and detail drove impactful results.
-Recognizing the critical role technology reliability plays in user experiences, I transitioned into Quality Assurance (QA), combining analytical problem-solving with meticulous testing.

-I'm currently advancing my expertise in QA Engineering at TripleTen, gaining hands-on skills in automated testing (Selenium), manual testing, API testing (Postman, REST), SQL, Python, Chrome DevTools, Android Studio, regression testing, cross-browser testing, and bug tracking with Jira.
-Through practical projects, I've consistently identified defects and enhanced product reliability.

-Now, I'm eager to apply my analytical strengths and QA skills to innovative projects, ensuring robust, high-quality software that positively impacts users globally.
+With a strong foundation in data analysis, I discovered my passion for ensuring accuracy and reliability in technology.
+My experience evaluating search quality and analyzing large datasets taught me how precision directly impacts user trust — lessons that naturally led me toward a career in Quality Assurance.

+During my work in data quality, I maintained over 97% accuracy rates and improved workflow efficiency by 20% through systematic testing and process optimization.
+These experiences sparked my commitment to building dependable software that performs as intended.

+Today, I’m expanding my technical expertise through TripleTen’s QA Engineering program, gaining hands-on experience with Selenium, Python, SQL, Postman, and Chrome DevTools.
+I’ve created automation scripts, performed API and regression testing, and built a strong understanding of cross-browser and mobile validation.

+I’m now eager to contribute as a QA Automation Engineer at a collaborative, forward-thinking company where I can combine analytical thinking with modern test automation to deliver high-quality, reliable software that enhances the user experience.

 ## ⚙️ Skills:
 - **Testing Methods:** Manual, Automation, Web Application, Mobile, Regression, Cross-Browser